russetwolf/QueerBot/README.md

 `sudo screen -S [id number] -p 0 -X quit` will kill a given session.

-`sudo screen -S QueerBot` to launch a new session, where you can cd into the Queerbot directory and run `node --env-file=prod.env index.js` to start the server.
+`sudo screen -S QueerBot` to launch a new session, where you can cd into the Queerbot directory.

+Run `node --env-file=prod.env prod-deploy-commands.js` to deploy new slash commands to Discord.

+Run `node --env-file=prod.env index.js` to start the server.

-`Ctrl+A` `Ctrl-D` in quick succession to detetch from the session so you can quit your SSH session.
+`Ctrl+A` and `Ctrl-D` in quick succession to detetch from the session so you can quit your SSH session.

+## Development and local testing

+Run `node --env-file=test.env test-deploy-commands.js` to deploy new slash commands to Discord.

+Run `node --env-file=test.env index.js` to start the test bot that only runs in your private server.

 ## Design Challenges